Borough of Boston

 The Borough of Boston is a local government district with borough status in Lincolnshire, England.
 Its council is based in the town of Boston.
-The borough also includes numerous villages in the surrounding rural area including Wyberton, Sutterton, Algakirk and Hubberts Bridge.
-As well as Kirton, the only other town in the borough.
+The borough also covers an extensive rural area, including the villages of Kirton, Wyberton, Sutterton, Algakirk and Hubberts Bridge.

 The borough borders South Holland to the south, North Kesteven to the west, and East Lindsey to the north.
 To the east, it has a coast onto the Wash.

 History

 The town of Boston had been incorporated as an ancient borough in 1545.
 It was reformed to become a municipal borough in 1836.

 The modern borough was created on 1 April 1974 under the Local Government Act 1972, by merging the municipal borough of Boston with Boston Rural District.
 The new district was named Boston after its only town.
 Boston's borough status passed to the enlarged district from its creation, allowing the chair of the council to take the title of mayor, continuing Boston's series of mayors dating back to 1545.
 The borough covers the northern part of Holland, one of the three traditional Parts of Lincolnshire.
 Holland had been an administrative county between 1889 and 1974.

 In 2020 the council agreed to share its management and other staff with neighbouring East Lindsey District Council.
 South Holland District Council joined the partnership in 2021, which is now described as the "South and East Lincolnshire Councils Partnership".

+Under current local government reorganisation plans, all district councils in Lincolnshire, as well as the county council, will be abolished in 2028, with the district being combined with others and forming part of a Lincolnshire unitary authority.